-He was 7lbs 7.7 ounces and 21 inches long, with a head full of dark, curly hair
+I named him Jesus.
+He was 7lbs 7.7 ounces and 21 inches long, with a head full of dark curly hair

-Please give a brief, one paragraph synopsis of your birth.
+Please give a brief synopsis of your birth.

 Towards the end of my pregnancy, Joseph and I traveled from Nazareth to Bethlehem.
 Seventy miles.
 It was a long arduous journey; I remember my contractions began to come in stronger waves just as we spotted the lamps of the city shining in the distance.
 We still had four hours of walking to do, though.
 Joseph suggested I sit on the donkey to rest, but it was too uncomfortable to sit – much less on a donkey.
 So I walked, and walked and walked.
 I kept my eyes open and looked up to the hills and I took in the arid landscape around me through each contraction.

 When we finally arrived in Bethlehem Joseph found an inn for us to stay, but the innkeeper, seeing me in labor (I was really making a lot of noise through my contractions by this point) told us he did not have any rooms left.
 But I really think that he didn’t want us to use his room for giving birth.
 Either way, he directed us to a stable.
 At that point, I just needed a quiet place to focus and go inward.

 The good news was that there was a midwife that was staying at the inn.
 Upon learning that I was in labor she and her daughter came and assisted me through the rest of my birth.
 I’ll never forget her gentle, reassuring presence.
 Joseph was relieved to have them there, too.
 He had never seen a woman in labor so, as you can imagine, he was starting to have concerns as to what he would do when the birth time came.